github-for-unity/Unity/docs/process/issue-triage.md

  - user experience - ensure things are consistent, discoverable
  - quality - ensure the change does not adversely affect other features

-e.g. GitHub for Unity should support worktrees as a first class feature.

 For work that we may evaluate post-1.0, we will label the issue `future-work` and close it out, to keep our short-term backlog under control.